-Let this 14 Day Keto Meal Plan do all of the heavy lifting for you!
-It includes: Recipes: Breakfast, Lunch, Dinner, and Snacks, Grocery List (itemized and weekly), Low Carb Keto Lifestyle Background, how ketosis works, and how to stay in ketosis, Low Carb Dining Out Guide (what to order), and a Low Carb Travel Guide (how to travel and stay low carb).
+Let this 21 Day Fall and Winter Meal Plan do all of the heavy lifting for you!
+It includes: Recipes: Breakfast, Lunch, Dinner, and Snacks, Grocery List (itemized and weekly), Grocery Budget Spreadsheet, Trader Joe’s and Costco Grocery List, Vegetable Freezing Chart, Ice Cream Recipes, What to Order at Fast Food Restaurants, Low Carb Keto Lifestyle Background, how ketosis works, and how to stay in ketosis, Low Carb Dining Out Guide (what to order), and a Low Carb Travel Guide (how to travel and stay low carb).

 Snag your Keto Meal Plan here.

 The Keto Essential Cookbook is available NOW for FREE!
 For a hard copy, you only pay shipping.
 Get over 100+ scrumptious recipes with net carb, fat, protein, and calorie count for every recipe.
 Click here to purchase yours today!

 Net Carbs = Total Carbs – Dietary Fiber – Sugar Alcohols like Xylitol and Erythritol.
 Check out this post on How to Calculate Net Carbs for more information.